Average Customer Rating 4.9 / 5

 Getting a mortgage in later life can be tricky.
 Luckily, as detailed above, we offer a range of mortgages designed for homeowners aged 50 and over.
 These mortgages allow you to access the equity in your home (or multiple homes) without the need to sell or downsize.

-Do I need to be retired to quality for a mortgage for over 50s?
+Do I need to be retired to qualify for an over 50's mortgage?

 No, but you must meet the minimum age requirement for the mortgage type.
 Other requirements will differ between mortgages.